Professor Simon Gilson

 Coventry CV4 7AL

-Simon Gilson studied Italian and French at Leeds University (1986-91) and then took his PhD in Italian at Cambridge University (1992-95).
+Simon Gilson studied Italian and French at Leeds University (1986-91) and then took his PhD in Italian Literature at Cambridge University (1992-95).
 He was lecturer in Italian at Leeds University (1998-99) and came to Warwick in 1999 where he is now Professor of Italian.
 He has also taught at the Universities of Birmingham and Oxford and at Keio University in Tokyo, Japan.
-At Warwick, he served as Head of Department (2006-09), and as the first Head of Sub-Faculty of Modern Languages, made up of the Departments of French, German, Italian, Hispanic Studies, and the Language Centre (2012-14).
+At Warwick, he has served as Head of Italian (2006-09), and as the first Head of Sub-Faculty of Modern Languages, made up of the Departments of French, German, Italian, Hispanic Studies, and the Language Centre (2012-14).

 His research covers: